ablanco1950/LaneDetection_Template/README.md

 VIDEOLaneDetection_Template.py

-The detected lane lines appear on the screen with a box over each video image, the greater the thickness of the box, the greater the probability of success.The x and y target appear on the console at all times and a final balance of successes and failures.
+The detected lane lines appear on the screen with a box over each video image, the greater the thickness of the box, the greater the probability of success.The X and Y target appear on the console at all times and a final balance of successes and failures.
 You also get a video demonstration.mp4 in which you can see the results more precisely.

 The program is based on the example that appears in the OpenCV documentation with template, in the case of detecting several template objectives in the image. (https://docs.opencv.org/3.4/d4/dc6/tutorial_py_template_matching.html)